 An absolutely massive charity shop down on Upper Chorlton Street, this is the perfect place to get some serious bargains before heading over to Kool Runnings outside for the best Jamaican food in Manchester.
-With it being so big it can be quite a slog finding stuff, but be patient and you’re likely to find a fair few hidden gems in here.
-They have a fantastic range of furniture, as well as clothes and collectables, as well as being a great place to pick up those little bits for your house that end up costing a bomb.
+With it being so big it can be quite difficult finding the hidden gems, but be patient and you’re likely to find the one!
+They have a fantastic range of furniture, as well as clothes and collectables, as well as being a great place to pick up those little bits for your house.

 0161 227 6700

 Pop has been an Oldham Street institution for years now and it’s combination of excellent second-hand clobber, great sunglasses, and rather excellent self-made new stuff has ensured that it has remained where it is and doing some rip-roaring trade.
-They have a great selection of vintage jackets downstairs, as well as some excellent homeware stuff for pretty decent prices – in fact it’s where I bought my current record player from which is still going strong 7 years later.
-They usually always have some sale stuff on too if you’re looking for even more bargains – you tight bastard.
+They have a great selection of vintage jackets downstairs, as well as some excellent homeware stuff for pretty decent prices.
+They usually always have some sale stuff on too if you’re looking for even more bargains!